pcpmartins/video-quality-assessment/README.md

 Entropy is a quantity normally used to describe the volume of data that needs to be encoded by a compression algorithm.
 A completely flat image, without any prominent pixel have zero entropy and can be compressed to a very small size.
 On the other hand, an image with high entropy, full of details and pixel contrast will result in a very large encoded file size.

-#### Binary classification for aesthetics

-  We used the CERTH-ITI-VAQ700 dataset, a comprehensive [video dataset](http://mklab.iti.gr/project/certh-iti-vaq700-dataset) for the problem of aesthetic quality assessment with annotated scores for 700 (UGC)videos from YouTube, 350 videos are rated as being of high aesthetic quality and another 350 as being of low aesthetic quality.
-We extracted our set of features from the dataset and using the ground truth experimental results generated a classifier to predict aesthetic of any new sample.

 ### Attention related features

 Measures related to attention can be used to improve user QoE in many applications.
 In the remainder of this section are enumerated visual features in some way related to attention, and for each one explained its relevancy, from our point of view.
 It was used a top-down approach for feature extraction.
 It is possible to see an overview in [figure 3]( /images/feature_groups.png), resulting in a small, off the shelf, set of visual features able to capture, at some extent, important aspects of the interestingness, attention and visual aesthetic concepts.
 Interestingness is an important visual property, as the human vision system (HVS) searches actively for regions of interest to improve the efficiency of subsequent object detection and recognition tasks and is also a precursor to attention.
 Interestingness literally means something that arouses curiosity.